Daily journal prompts

 Do I write my answer inside Journal Party?

-No. Journal Party is paper first.
-Use the prompt on your phone, tablet, or laptop, then write by hand in your own paper journal.
+No. Use the prompt on your phone, tablet, or laptop, then write by hand in your own paper journal.

 How long should I spend on a daily prompt?